Vekzzor/CodeTest/README.md

 # CodeTest
 A code test for a job application.
-The objective was to create the functionality of the gravity gun from Half-life 2.
+The objective was to create the functionality of the gravity gun from Half-life 2 under 48 hours.

 * Standard movement controls with primary and secondary fire on the mouse.
 Simply walk up to pick up the weapon and press G to drop the currently held weapon.